Blazemeter/taurus/site/dat/docs/ResultsLoader.md

-# Results Loader Executor
+# Existing Results Loader

-Taurus provides `external-results-loader` executor for cases, where you want to load test results from existing report files generated outside of Taurus control (JTL files from JMeter, `simulation.log` files from Gatling, etc).
+Taurus provides `external-results-loader` executor for cases, where you want to load test results from existing output files, those generated outside of Taurus (JTL files from JMeter, `simulation.log` files from Gatling, etc).

-For example, it can be used to quickly create BlazeMeter report for test data after the test.
+For example, it can be used to quickly generate online [BlazeMeter report](BlazemeterReporter.md) for test files that you obtained from standalone JMeter run.

 Quick example:
 ```yaml